 Does it make any difference?

 And no wonder.
-The doctrine is hard to understand, and most discussions about it are…well… boring.
-For the average Christian, the kind of people who have families to feed, jobs to get to, and lives to live, what difference does an ancient doctrine make anyway?
+The doctrine is hard to understand, and most discussions about it are boring.
+For the average Christian, the kind of people who have families to feed, jobs to get to, and lives to live, what difference does an ancient doctrine make?
 God is God, isn’t he?
 Isn’t that enough?
-If he happens to be Father, Son and Spirit instead of just Father, well, fine, but that doesn’t really change anything from our end, does it?
+If he happens to be Father, Son and Spirit instead of just Father, fine, but that doesn’t change anything from our end, does it?

 Actually, it does matter.
-It matters a lot, in fact—which is exactly what you’d expect us to say since, after all, why else would we be writing an article about an ancient, boring doctrine?
+It matters a lot —which is what you’d expect us to say since, why else would we be writing an article about an ancient, boring doctrine?

 This God comes in three main flavors: first, vanilla, the one who just kind of wound up the universe and then stretched out in the heavenly gazebo for a few-billion-year nap.
 (Who knows, maybe he wakes up once in a while and does something nice, like the kind of God George Burns portrayed in the film Oh God.)
 Second, red hot cinnamon, the one who keeps careful tabs on everything everybody does, and since everybody blows it now and then, he gets madder and madder.
 His worshippers say he takes joy in watching people who offend him slowly roast but never quite get done.
 Third is apricot, the one who might or might not like you, depending on many things, none of which are all that clear to anybody.
 He’s the one that Oakland Raiders fans pray to for touchdowns.